sayantanrock/seagrass-coverage-estimation/README.md

 ### Paper

-This work is an extension of our previous work on Seagrass detection from underwater videos: [Sengupta et al 2020](https://www.sciencedirect.com/science/article/pii/S1574954120300339?via%3Dihub) , where we use similar features from the same video transects to estimate *presence/absence* status of seagrass.
+This work is an extension of our previous work on Seagrass detection from underwater videos: [Sengupta et al 2020](https://www.sciencedirect.com/science/article/pii/S1574954120300339?via%3Dihub) , where we use similar features from the same video transects to estimate *presence/absence* status of seagrass.[[Demo Video]](https://www.youtube.com/watch?v=NZkDht-DgbA&list=PLgOY2SnZ2Tu7iDmDGWtV7YrQaWbuJlmbk)

 ## Software
 #### Dependencies